kamailio/kamailio-wiki/docs/tutorials/cmake/custom.md

 ### MODULE_GROUP_NAME

-The `MODULE_GROUP_NAME` option allows you to specify a custom module group name.
+The `MODULE_GROUP_NAME` option allows you to specify a module group name.
 This is useful for organizing modules into logical groups.
+You can provide multiple group names separated by space.

 To set a custom module group name, use the following command:

 ```bash
 cmake -S . -B build -DMODULE_GROUP_NAME="GROUP"
 ```

 Replace `GROUP` with the desired module group name.
 By default, the module group name is set to `DEFAULT`.
 You can see the available group names in the `groups.cmake` file and cmake will print if you provide and invalid group name.

+Special group names:

+* `ALL`: Includes all available modules. (no grouping applied - all modules are built)
+* `DEFAULT`: Includes the default set of modules for the core which have no dependencies.
+* `ALL_PACKAGED`: This will expand to include all groups defined in `groups.cmake` in `${MODULE_GROUP_PACKAGE_GROUPS}` variable.
+Useful to build all modules but as part of their respective package groups.

 ### BUILD_DOC